Kinesio Taping is a hot topic among physical and massage therapists, but how good is the evidence behind its claims?

-There has been at least seven systematic reviews (some with meta-analyses) since 2012 that examined various effects of Kinesio Tape with different issues.
+There has been at least seven systematic reviews since 2012 that examined various effects of Kinesio Tape with different issues.
 One of these early systematic reviews examined the effects of Kinesio Tape with musculoskeletal pain (MSK) based on six randomized-controlled trials (RCTs) and found “insufficient evidence for or against the use of [Kinesio Tape] to improve pain, function, performance, and time to return to play following musculoskeletal injury.
 The number of high-quality, consistent studies available is limited, and this topic therefore warrants further research with higher levels of evidence, larger sample sizes, powered outcomes, and longer follow-up times to show the effect—or lack thereof—of [Kinesio Tape].
 There is also almost no available evidence regarding the use of [Kinesio Tape] to improve return to play.”
 (1)

 Both of the reviews’ authors acknowledged that there were limited quality studies at the time, and these studies were based on English language publications only, so they could have missed non-English publications that may indicate otherwise.